etcd-io/etcd/Documentation/op-guide/gateway.md

 ## Configuration flags

+etcd gateway is configurable through command-line flags and environment variables.
+Options set on the command line take precedence over those from the environment.

+The format of environment variable for flag `--my-flag` is `ETCD_GATEWAY_MY_FLAG`.
+It applies to all flags.

 ### etcd cluster

 #### --endpoints

  * Comma-separated list of etcd server targets for forwarding client connections.
  * Default: `127.0.0.1:2379`
+ * Env variable: ETCD_GATEWAY_ENDPOINTS
  * Invalid example: `https://127.0.0.1:2379` (gateway does not terminate TLS)

 #### --discovery-srv

  * DNS domain used to bootstrap cluster endpoints through SRV recrods.
  * Default: (not set)
+ * Env variable: ETCD_GATEWAY_DISCOVERY_SRV

+#### --discovery-srv-name

+ * Service name to query when using DNS discovery
+ * Default: (not set)
+ * Env variable: ETCD_GATEWAY_DISCOVERY_SRV_NAME

 ### Network